-- 3. When you see separated spots growing on an agar surface, these are called colonies.
-All bacteria in a colony are descended from a single bacterial cell.
-Did you observe colonies on any of your lanes?
-Why do you think there were colonies and not a lawn? - 4.
-Are there any lanes where you did not observe any growth?
-What can you conclude about the bacteria and the growth conditions based on this observation?
+- 3. Did you see any individual colonies growing in any of the lanes?
+Why do you think there were colonies instead of a lawn? - 4.
+Were there any lanes where there was no growth?
+What can you conclude, about the bacteria (did they pick up plasmids or not), and the contents of the agar.